Aaron Thompson, Ph.D.

 Ms. Gill’s previous roles include serving as a founding member of the national education start-up, Voyager Expanded Learning, as well as an educator in the Richardson Independent School District.
 She has valued her service on multiple national and local boards and committees throughout her career.
 She holds a master’s degree in early childhood education from Texas A&M, Commerce and a bachelor’s degree in education from the University of Texas at Austin, graduating with honors from both institutions.

 Sean P. "Jack" Buckley

 Dr. Buckley has a deep background in applied statistics and education research.
 Before joining Imbellus, he led all research and evaluation work as senior vice president at the American Institutes for Research, where he still holds a position as senior fellow.
 Prior to that, he helped lead the redesign of the SAT at the College Board, where he served as senior vice president of research and was responsible for all research and psychometrics across their entire range of products and services.
 He also served as Commissioner of the U.S. Department of Education’s National Center for Education Statistics (NCES).
 In that role he was responsible for the measurement of all aspects of U.S. education, including conducting the National Assessment of Educational Progress and coordinating U.S. participation in international assessments.
 While at NCES he also acted as a senior technical adviser to Department of Education leadership and co-chair of its Data Strategy team.
 Additionally, he served as Deputy Commissioner of NCES earlier in his career.

-Dr. Buckley is known for his research on school choice—particularly charter schools—and on statistical methods for public policy and education.
-He has researched and taught applied statistics as a tenured associate professor at New York University and as an assistant professor of education research, measurement, and evaluation at Boston College.
+Dr. Buckley has also has researched and taught applied statistics as a tenured associate professor at New York University and as an assistant professor of education research, measurement, and evaluation at Boston College.
 A former U.S. Navy surface warfare officer and nuclear reactor engineer, he holds doctoral and master’s degrees in Political Science from SUNY Stony Brook and a bachelor’s degree in Government from Harvard.

 Martha A. Cantu, Ed.D.